Ant's Got It

 Every so often, great people connect with you and enable you to tell an important story.
 This was one of those times.

 Anthony Jackson was just 22 when he passed away.
-He was the type of person that put a smile on everyone's face and made everyone around him a better person.
+He was the type of person who put a smile on everyone's face and made everyone around him a better person.
 He volunteered his time, was always there for a friend, and even became the youngest manager ever where he worked.

-In preparing for this project, I talked to a few people that knew Anthony.
+In preparing for this project, I talked to a few people who knew Anthony.
 Friends, family, and even someone who didn't know him personally all told the same story: He was special.
 And he was gone way too soon.

 This was simultaneously one of the most difficult and one of the easiest projects I've ever produced.
-Difficult because of the circumstances with which we were producing the video, but easy because everyone around Anthony and the friends and family we interviewed were so articulate and compassionate.
+Difficult because of the circumstances with which we were producing the video, but easy because everyone around Anthony and the friends and family we interviewed were so eloquent and compassionate.
 You can really tell the profound impact he had on so many in just 22 short years.
 We all just wanted to make Anthony proud.